tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 of the compiler goes from the raw characters in our a source file, to a more structured stream of _tokens_.

-We'll really be diving into some code this time, so get your editor ready!
+We'll finally be digging into some serious code this time, so get your editor ready if you're following along!

 <!--more-->

 # 1 mile overview

-Before we go into the code for this part, let's first get an idea of what it is we're going to be doing in this part.
+Before we go dive into the code, let's first get an idea of what this part is about.
 What job is the lexing phase trying to accomplish?
 What is it responsible for?
+What kind of output will we produce?

 ## Making Tokens

-The first goal of the lexer is to take a our raw source code, which is nothing more than a blob of characters (A `String`, in Haskell), and figure out how to cluster these characters to make the Parser's job more useful.
+The first goal of the lexer is to take our raw source code, a blob of characters (`String`, in Haskell), and figure out how to group these characters to make the Parser's job easier.

-As a reminder, the Parser is going to take our tokens, and then produce a complete representation of the source code, in a tree-like structure.
+As a reminder, the Parser is going to take our tokens, and then produce a complete representation of the source code.
-The Parser _could_ work directly on characters, but this would make it more complicated than necessary.
-Having a separate lexing phase gives us a kind of separation of concerns here.
+The Parser _could_ work directly on characters, but this would be more complicated.
+We would be worrying about character level concerns, at the same time as higher level structure.
+Having a separate lexing phase gives us a nice separation of concerns here.

-The Parser will be needing quite a bit of context to do its job.
+The Parser will needs to use context to do its job.
 For example, when parsing an expression, it knows not to try and read out things related to types.
 On the other hand, the lexer (at least the part that spits out tokens) can